minio/warp/README.md

 ```

 If multiple hosts were used statistics for each host will also be displayed.

 ## get

-Benchmarking get operations will upload `-objects` objects of size `-obj.size` and attempt to
-download as many it can within `-duration`.
+Benchmarking get operations will upload `--objects` objects of size `--obj.size` and attempt to download as many it can within `--duration`.

-Objects will be uploaded with `-concurrent` different prefixes, except if `-noprefix` is specified.
+Objects will be uploaded with `--concurrent` different prefixes, except if `--noprefix` is specified.
 Downloads are chosen randomly between all uploaded data.

-When downloading, the benchmark will attempt to run `-concurrent` concurrent downloads.
+When downloading, the benchmark will attempt to run `--concurrent` concurrent downloads.

 The analysis will include the upload stats as `PUT` operations and the `GET` operations.
 ```
 Operation: GET
 * Average: 2344.50 MB/s, 234.45 obj/s, 234.44 ops ended/s (59.119s)